 Whatever's Left—grab it.
 Items rotate fast and you'll still be happy.

-Flagship: 602 El Camino Real, Tustin, CA 92780 · Other locations: Fountain Valley (Harbor Blvd)—larger space, more parking · Lomita (Narbonne Ave) · Hours: Daily 5am–7pm · Sellout timing: Strawberry croissants typically gone by midday on weekends · Online orders: Available 24 hours in advance via the website—the move if you're coming from a distance · Payment: Cash and cards · Seating: Minimal · Also available at: Select Nijiya and Seiwa Markets (Costa Mesa, City of Industry), though the selection is much smaller than the bakeries
+Flagship: 602 El Camino Real, Tustin, CA 92780 · Other locations: Fountain Valley (Harbor Blvd)—larger space, more parking · Lomita (Narbonne Ave) · Hours: Daily 5am–7pm (Lomita closes 5pm on Sundays) · Sellout timing: Strawberry croissants typically gone by midday on weekends · Online orders: Currently offered for the Lomita location only; Tustin and Fountain Valley are in-store purchase only · Seating: Minimal · Also available at: Select Japanese grocery stores in Southern California carry Cream Pan breads and pastries (see the where-to-buy list on their site), though the selection is much smaller than the bakeries

 Arriving at 9am on a Saturday and expecting the full case is the rookie move.
 By then, the strawberry croissants are gone and you're choosing between what's left.
 The 5am–7am window is the magic hour.
 If Tustin is mobbed, Fountain Valley is significantly larger and typically has easier parking.
-And if you want to guarantee a box of strawberry croissants for a drive home, order online 24 hours ahead—that's how you skip the sold-out heartbreak.
+And if Lomita is your store, you can order online ahead for pickup.
+At Tustin and Fountain Valley it's in-store only, so the early alarm is the play.